-Co-breastfeeding is exactly as it sounds.
+Co-breastfeeding is precisely as it sounds.
 Both my wife and I wanted to share in the experience of breastfeeding our baby.
-While I had carried and breastfed our two previous children, this baby would be carried by my wife Tiffany, and we couldn’t stop thinking about the possibility of us both experiencing the bonding that comes with breastfeeding, as well as the responsibility.
+While I had carried and breastfed our two previous children, this baby would be carried by my wife, Tiffany, and we couldn’t stop thinking about the possibility of us both experiencing the bonding that comes with breastfeeding, as well as the responsibility.
 So we started to ask some questions–What had others done?
 What was even possible?
-What was successful and what were the challenges?
+What was successful, and what were the challenges?
 When we both became aware of induced lactation, it was a no-brainer for us.
 We knew right away that it was the right direction to go.

 The Benefits of Co-Breastfeeding

-While my experience breastfeeding showed me how rewarding it can be, I was also a bit shocked by the unique challenges involved.
+While my experience breastfeeding showed me how rewarding it could be, I was also a bit shocked by the unique challenges involved.
 Breastfeeding takes time and energy.
-You’re waking up multiple times a night and/ or taking multiple pumping breaks during the day.
+You’re waking up multiple times a night and/ or taking numerous pumping breaks during the day.
 By sharing this responsibility, my wife and I were able to more easily return to work and maintain our breastfeeding goals, especially since we didn’t have to pump as often.
 Because we are both blessed with a plentiful supply of breastmilk, we were actually able to store over 1,000 oz. of milk fairly quickly.
 Co-breastfeeding allowed us to relieve the pressure of providing enough milk for our baby with peace of mind.